 Although Poe is best known for his tales of horror and suspense, most of his writings deal with essential human struggles and have a deep philosophic and spiritual underpinning.
 His poems and his stories deal with people in the throes of loneliness, despair, and loss.
 In this sense Poe, the Horror Writer, is trumped by Poe the Poet and Poe the Spiritual Adventurer.
-Embodying Poe brings this Poe directly to his his audience, but not as a character in the theatrical sense, but as a Being in emotional conflict.
-Oliver does not portray the character of Poe, but rather he assumes the psychological dispositions depicted in seven of Poe’s poetic pieces.
-The psycho-biographical text acts as connective tissue between the pieces and is textured and enhanced by original music and visuals.
+Embodying Poe brings this Poe persona directly to his audience.

-In Spring 2013, he starred in The Raven, a short film of his work on that poem from Embodying Poe.
-Wwith the Sanctuary Theatre’s Performing Knowledge Project and a team of creative artists (Yitna Firdyiwek, Aashish Edadadampil, and Doug Fraser), the film is currently entered into several film festivals.
+In Spring 2013, he starred in The Raven, a short film of that poem from Embodying Poe.
+With the Sanctuary Theatre’s Performing Knowledge Project and a team of creative artists (Yitna Firdyiwek, Aashish Edadadampil, and Doug Fraser), the film is currently entered into several film festivals.

 He and the team at the Performing Knowledge Project is currently developing an new Poetry-on-Film, Poe’s Eureka.
 For more on that film, click here.

 This summer, in the 2014 Capital Fringe Festival, Michael opens Song of Myself: The Whitman Project, his second interdisciplinary performance piece that takes on the famous American epic.
 The piece combines film, photography, and music.